16 Comments

 Your overstaying is registered in the Peruvian immigration database and when you want to return to Peru later, you might be questioned more intensively than usual or/and you might not get the full number of days tourists usually can stay in the country.

-Officially, most national airlines won’t allow foreigners on an expired tourist visa / authorization to fly with them.
+Officially, most national airlines won’t allow foreigners on an expired tourist visa / stay as a tourist to fly with them.
 But as during check-in usually only the passport page with your personal data is checked and as there is no immigration control, how would they know if your tourist visa / authorization is still valid?
 But you never know.
 You are at an airport and for whatever reason, you might be picked out of the crowd.
 It’s a bit of a gamble that many, many others in the same situation won; nevertheless, you could lose.

 The same applies to long-distance busses.
 But here checks are even less likely and less thorough that you shouldn’t have a problem getting around by bus if you are overstaying.